VeRCYe Documentation

 4. Install APSIMX

-- Using Docker: Simply set a parameter during configuration of your yield study.
+- A: Using Docker: Simply set a parameter during configuration of your yield study.
 The Docker container will build automatically.
 (Ensure

 Note: If running on UMD systems, APSIM is pre-installed at: